From Lukov with Love by Mariana Zapata

 Format: eBook

 Mariana Zapata is a queen of slow-burn romance.
-I’ve read almost all the books by her, and although some were a hit and a miss, I’ve got a few that are on my re-read list.
+I’ve read most of her books, and although some were a hit and miss, I’ve got a few that are on my re-read list.

 For me, From Lukov with Love is a masterpiece slow-burn romance by Mariana Zapata (And I don’t declare things lightly).
-I have read this book a lot many times, and each time, it still stands strong as my favorite comfort read.
+I have re-read this book many times, and it never fails to make me laugh, cry, and fall in love with Ivan and Jasmine all over again.

 My mom said I had serious trust issues, but honestly, the more people I met, the more I didn’t want to meet more.

-There’s one hitch in the plan though.
-Ivan Lukov is her childhood friend and nemesis and they do not get along at all.
+Ivan Lukov is her childhood friend and nemesis, and they do not get along at all.
 They call each other names and basically hate one another.
 But Jasmine has always wanted to win a championship, and Ivan is a good enough bet.

 And to be honest, this is the part where you just have to read it to experience it.
 To feel every moment between Jas and Ivan.
-They are frenemies and they bicker a lot.
 Their bantering is funny and makes you laugh out loud.
-Every time they butted heads, I would read it faster, to see who’d win that round.
+Every time they butted heads, I would read it faster to see who’d win that round.

 With every chapter, you get attached to these characters.
-Their enmity slowly and steadily evolves into friendship (and you just know they were meant to be).
 They have so many heartfelt moments, so many secrets unraveled, and the transition from enemies to friends is just so smooth and oh so pure.

-Their growing friendship is another best part of the story.
+Their growing friendship is the best part of the story.
 I love how Mariana allowed them that time to learn about each other and to develop together as partners and as individuals.

 You are who you are in life, and you either live that time trying to bend yourself to make other people happy, or… you don’t.

-Jasmine Santos is one of my favorite heroines.
+Jasmine Santos from From Lukov with Love is one of my favorite fictional heroines.
 I loved how strong she was.
 She has had a rough time in the past, but she emerged stronger from all that.
-She never gave up on her goals and dreams.
+She’s bold, brash, stubborn, and fiercely loyal to her family.
+Her foul mouth and fiery personality hide a soft heart and years of pain.

 While pursuing her goals, she also made sure she gave her family her time and love.
 And I loved her connection with her family.
 Speaking of, her family is the best supportive character (just like Sal’s dad in Kulti).
 Her sister is Ruby Santos, from Mariana’s Dear Aaron.
 I loved seeing their relationship and the love between them.